Preparing Your Heart for Lent: 6 Things You Can Do Today to Grow Your Faith Over the Next 40 Days

 - Pick a Gospel (Matthew, Mark, Luke, or John) and slowly read through and study the entire book.

-- Join the She Reads Truth online community as they read through the book of Isaiah this Lent season.
+- Join the She Reads Truth online community as they read through the book of Exodus this Lent season.
 You can sign up to have the daily Bible reading and short devotional delivered straight to your inbox every day for free.

 Write the Word